globalbus/dkim/README.md

 Fork of old unmaintained project from [Agitos.de](http://www.agitos.de/dkim-for-javamail/)

 Code was cleaned and prepared to use with spring framework mail implementation.
-You can use DKIMJavaMailSenderProxy to replace default JavaMailSenderImpl.
+You can use `DKIMJavaMailSenderProxy` to replace default `JavaMailSenderImpl`.

-Simple transparent configuration for JavaMailSender. privateKey is resource filename in this case
+Simple transparent configuration for `JavaMailSender`. privateKey is resource filename in this case
 ```
 @Configuration
 @PropertySources(value = { @PropertySource("classpath:/dkim.config"), @PropertySource("classpath:/smtp.cred") })